From space the Earth appears as a blue planet, but about

 Air pollution kills 7 million people each year, according

 to the World Health Organisation.
-Worst hit are
+Worst hit are cities

-pollution is 430.000-800 000 persons.
+-800 000 persons.

-The World Health Organization warns that the obesity epidemic creates a health
+The WHO warns that the obesity epidemic creates a health

 crisis of immense proportions.
 The number of overweight

 reached 2.3 billion in 2016, compared with 857 million in